tomasztunik/gutenberg/packages/components/src/border-control/border-style-control/README.md

 ### `value`: `string`

 The currently selected border style if there is one.
-Available styles are:
-`solid`, `dashed` & `dotted`.
+Styles available via this control are `solid`, `dashed` & `dotted`, however the possibility to store other valid CSS values is maintained e.g. `none`, `inherit` etc.

 _At this time `none` is not a supported border style._